Pogbino395/SelfLearning_AI_Plugin_UE5.3/NeuralNetworkTheory.md

 The AI agent, powered by the neural network, is the cornerstone of the Self-Learning Plugin, enabling dynamic and intelligent behavior within Unreal Engine 5.3 environments.

 ## **Nodes**
 Nodes are the fundamental units of a neural network, responsible for processing input data and passing signals through the network.
+All nodes are connected by weighted links, which determine the strength of the signals passed between them.
 In the Self-Learning Plugin, nodes are organized into layers with the following characteristics:

 1. **Input Nodes:** Receive and pass raw input values to the first hidden layer; no activation function is applied.
-2. **Hidden Layers:** Process information using a defined activation function.
+2. **Hidden Nodes:** Process information using a defined activation function.
-3. **Output Layer:** Produce the network’s final output using their own activation function, typically suited to the task.
+3. **Output Nodes:** Produce the network’s final output using their own activation function, typically suited to the task.

 ## **Weight Initialization**
 Proper initialization of weights is crucial for the effective training of neural networks.
 In the Self-Learning Plugin, weights are initialized to small random values within a specified range.